Spokesman: Former first lady Barbara Bush in failing health

 "Following a recent series of hospitalizations, and after consulting her family and doctors, Mrs. Bush, now age 92, has decided not to seek additional medical treatment and will instead focus on comfort care," spokesman Jim McGrath said in a news release.

 McGrath did not elaborate as to the nature of Bush's health problems.
-She has been treated for decades for Graves' disease, which is a thyroid condition.
+She has been treated for decades for Graves' disease, which is a thyroid condition, had heart surgery in 2009 for a severe narrowing of her main heart valve and was hospitalized a year before that for surgery on a perforated ulcer.

 "It will not surprise those who know her that Barbara Bush has been a rock in the face of her failing health, worrying not for herself — thanks to her abiding faith — but for others," McGrath said.
 "She is surrounded by a family she adores, and appreciates the many kind messages and especially the prayers she is receiving."

-Bush is one of only two first ladies who was also the mother of a president.
-The other was Abigail Adams, wife of John Adams and mother of John Quincy Adams.
+Bush, who is at home in Houston, is one of only two first ladies who was also the mother of a president.
+The other was Abigail Adams, wife of John Adams, the nation's second president, and mother of John Quincy Adams, the sixth president.

-She married George H.W.
-Bush in 1945.
+Bush married George H.W.
+Bush on Jan.
+6, 1945.
 They had six children and have been married longer than any presidential couple in American history.

-Eight years after she and her husband left the White House, Mrs. Bush stood with her husband as their son George W. was sworn in as president.
+Eight years after she and her husband left the White House, Mrs. Bush stood with her husband as their son George W. was sworn in as the 43rd president.

+President Donald Trump's press secretary, Sarah Huckabee Sanders, said in a statement Sunday evening that "the President's and first lady's prayers are with all of the Bush family during this time."

 Her brown hair began to gray in the 1950s, while her 3-year-old daughter Pauline, known to her family as Robin, underwent treatment for leukemia and eventually died in October 1953.
 She later said dyed hair didn't look good on her and credited the color to the public's perception of her as "everybody's grandmother."

-Barbara Pierce Bush was born in Rye, New York.
+Barbara Pierce Bush was born June 8, 1925, in Rye, New York.
 Her father was the publisher of McCall's and Redbook magazines.
-She married at age 19 while George Bush was a young naval aviator.
+She and George H.W.
+Bush married when she was 19 and while he was a young naval aviator.
 After World War II, the Bushes moved to Texas where he went into the oil business.

 Comments